DBProductions/nodejs-img-server/README.md

 # NodeJS img server

 A simple image server made with NodeJS, it serves images as original or scaled version.
-To manipulte the images the npm package `lwip` is used.
+To manipulte the images, `lwip` is used, there is no additional programm needed.

 ## Getting started